Kladky/Scopes/examples.md

 Feeling stressed out by work?
 Don't assume retirement will automatically resolve the situation.
 As long as I make my OWN money can't no ***** or ***** dictate **** in my life period!
 With 90% unemployment, seems y'all need to work on y'all's vocation instead of telling other what they need to do.
-A valuable insight can be gained by changing the way you look at things You can start a coding career without a degree - here's how!
+Actually, "internet fuckboy" as you call yourself, I happen to love my profession and all aspects of my life. ☺️ A valuable insight can be gained by changing the way you look at things You can start a coding career without a degree - here's how!
 Why talented employees leave: 1 direct manager 2 no career growth 3 low salary 4 poor communication 5 meaningless projects 6 no recognition